-For the historical records project, the Office is currently working with the Library's own experts in digital collections management to ensure that the digitization of the Office's 26,278 physical copyright record books incorporates best practices and can be made available for public, online viewing as rapidly as possible.
-Combined, these books contain well over 20 million pages of records that date back to 1870 through 1977, covering works as diverse as books, photographs, musical compositions, sound recordings, motion pictures, software, and more.
-The Office will be digitizing more than 800 volumes over the next year alone.
-The Office will continue improving the metadata for the more than 40 million registration application cards that are already publically viewable using the Office's Virtual Card Catalog (VCC).
+20 million pages of records dating between 1870 and 1977, covering works as diverse as books, photographs, musical compositions, sound recordings, motion pictures, and more.
+The Office will digitize more than 800 volumes over the next year alone.
+The Office also will continue improving the metadata for the more than 40 million registration application and index cards that are already publically viewable using the Office's Virtual Card Catalog (VCC).
 The metadata effort will enhance the public's user experience by providing more accurate online search capability.

 As directed by the Committee, the Office has developed an integrated master schedule (IMS) for its modernization activities.
-To ensure the IMS maintains alignment with best practice criteria, the Office is procuring expert consulting services to assist in developing a program for IMS management that allows for continuous improvement and refinement of the IMS and its estimates.
-The consultant services are being procured under the Library's pending contract for Library-wide performance planning and measurement services.
+To ensure the IMS aligns with best practice criteria, the Office is using expert consulting services to assist in developing a program for IMS management that allows for continuous improvement and refinement of the IMS and its estimates.
+The consultant services were procured under the Library's recent contract for Library-wide performance planning and measurement services.
+Given the building closures caused by the COVID-19 situation, onboarding these contractors has been slightly delayed, and this will result is some delays in near-term scheduled deliverables.